Dates and Locations: December 7, 2013 – January 25, 2014.

 The invention contest is an open-ended contest.
 Teams of two to four students will create and develop a robotic invention to demonstrate a solution for a problem of their choice.
 Invention Contest teams will showcase their research, robot performance, robot design, marketing, and presentation skills for judges at the TCEA area contests.
 Students will approach their problem as a real team of engineers working together to solve their problem using the Engineering Design Process.

 The arena contest is a prescribed problem contest.
 Teams of two to four students receive a set of challenge rules and specifications designed around a theme that varies from year to year.
-The 2012 TCEA Arena Contest game is titled "Molecule Mania" and is designed around a chemical engineering and/or chemistry theme.
-This game is intended to challenge students, enforce/introduce chemistry concepts, and introduce some chemical engineering topics.
+The year's challenge theme is "Rubble Trouble".
+The overall concept uses robots in an Urban Search and Rescue environment.